Here we explain the sequence from constructing rigs using CBOX to completing the preparations for creating animations.

 [Pivot Position] is a facility that defines the coordinates used as the rotation origin when rotating 2DIK goals.
 For example, by setting [Toes (Auto)] to [Pivot Position] and rotating the 2DIK goal along the Z-axis, we can rotate the foot, from the grounded state, with both toes extremities as the origin.

-If we wish to set the same size to the left and right skeleton sizes, we can use [Copy/Paste Skeleton Size].
+If we wish to set the same size to the left and right skeleton sizes, we can use [Copy/Paste Skeleton Size]. - We add 2DIK goals.

 We select the rig items to which we will set 2DIK goals.
 Here, we first select the left and right fingers and arms and then click [Add 2DIK Goal] from the Main Palette.
-As a result, 2DIK goals and up-vector items are added to the selected arm and finger rigs.
+As a result, 2DIK goals and up-vector items are added to the selected arm and finger rigs. - We set the parent-child relationships for the 2DIK goals and up-vectors.

 Here, we set the 2DIK goal items of the arm rigs as the parents of the finger rigs' 2DIK goals and up-vectors.
 By doing this, we set the fingers' 2DIK goals so that their movement and rotation follow the movement and rotation of the arms' 2DIK goals.